otrack/cloud-computing-infrastructures/spark/README.md

 ### 2.1.1 Phase 1

-1. Split the data into chunks of 1MB using the Bash *split* command.
+1. Split the data into chunks of 1000 lines using the Bash *split* command.
 Hereafter, we use the first chunk, that is the file "aa".
 2. Create a *SparkContex* object and use it to create an rdd from the file *frdd=sc.textFile("data/xaa")*.
 3. Prepare the data of the file before processing it.